by

 Jessica Clifton

-Jessica is a Director at ReAgent and leads a variety of growth projects.
-She has an extensive background in marketing, and has worked in the chemical manufacturing industry since 2019.
-When she’s not writing articles for ReAgent, Jessica can be found on a run, in her campervan, building LEGO, or watching Star Wars.
+Jessica is Chief Strategy Officer at ReAgent and leads a variety of growth projects.
+She has an extensive background in marketing, and has worked in the chemical industry since 2019.
+Outside of work, Jessica can be found on a run, building LEGO, or watching Star Wars.

 Disclaimer